 When the time is ready for a new release, follow the checklist and instructions of this document to go through all the steps below:

 The start of any release is drafting the changelog and bumping the version number.
 Ensure the commit where these changes are made include authorship for all contributors for the given milestone (code, or not).
 (Co-authored commits can be created by following the documentation here.)

 This task has two parts:

-When releasing a new version, one must of course update the
+When releasing a new version, one must update the

-file which is the single source of truth for version information.
-We try to
+which is the single source of truth for version information.
+We follow

 vX.Y.Zdev (development) to